Hard to believe, but the 2014 baseball season is upon us.

 The words are too vile to be printed here: Even though this blog occasionally includes some nasty profanities, this entry is for guests of our City and our team, and in the interest of courtesy I won’t go that far on this occasion.
 They can be found on YouTube, if you dare; I won't post a clip.

 After a series of events in early October 2010, Yankee Stadium security announced the "Why are you gay?" song would no longer be tolerated.
 As far as I know, it has stopped.
 Sure, it was funny – until you imagine what might have happened if the “victim” tried to fight back.
 And, I’m sure, a few of the fans who got this treatment might actually have been gay, and this must be horrible for them – especially if they’re still closeted.
-But then, if they were stupid enough to wear an opposing team’s gear into that Stadium, into that section, then it’s hard to sympathize with them for getting this treatment.
+But then, if they were stupid enough to wear an opposing team’s gear into that Stadium, into that section, then it’s hard to sympathize with them for getting some kind of poor treatment.
 (Most of the Bleacher Creatures are Irish, Italian and Hispanic, and thus Catholic, and have had it drilled into their minds from the time of puberty that being gay is a mortal sin.)

 During the 7th inning stretch, a moment of silence for American troops will be, uh, requested.
 Then “God Bless America” will be played, usually Kate Smith’s legendary 1938 recording, although sometimes there will be a live singer.
 Compared to that, the follow-up of “Take Me Out to the Ballgame” will be relatively muted.

 During the middle of the 8th inning, the Yankees do something worse than the Orioles, in their own tough, gritty, Northeastern city, do when they play John Denver’s “Thank God I’m a Country Boy.”
 They play “Cotton Eye Joe” by Rednexx, and from the luxury boxes behind home plate, a yutz in overalls and a straw hat named Cotton Eye Joey will be shown on the video board doing a stupid dance.
-(The original “Cotton Eye Joe” was fired for showing up drunk, so they got “Joey” to replace him.)
+(The original “Cotton Eye Joe” portrayer was fired for showing up drunk, so they got “Joey” to replace him.)

 In 1978, Ron Guidry set a Yankee record that still stands (and a former AL record for lefthanded pitchers) with 18 strikeouts in a game, against the California Angels.
 That game began the tradition of fans standing up and clapping on a two-strike pitch.
 It gets especially intense when it’s the potential last out of the game.
 Met fans claim they started this tradition with Dwight Gooden in 1984, but we have the video evidence showing that, as usual, Met fans are full of baloney.